yochaigal/cairn/wip/2e/reliquary.md

 ## Spystone, 1 charge

   - A smooth, flat stone that is slightly warm to the touch.
 Squeeze to record audio in a 40ft radius.
 Squeeze again to play it back, as many times as you like.
-  - **Recharge**: To record a new sound, skip the rock at least three times on a body of water and then recover.
+  - **Recharge**: To record a new sound, skip the rock at least three times on a body of water and recover it.

 ## Sticky Rope, 1 charge